chocolateboy/when/README.md

 usage is not supported by most event-emitters, and handling it manually can involve fiddly imperative code which obscures the simple semantics.

-This module exports a function which effectively allows notifications to be *pinned* like "sticky" announcements on a notice-board or forum, rather than the blink-and-you-miss-it behavior of events, removing the timing-sensitivity which can make the event-based representation of these states inconvenient or unreliable.
+This module exports a function which allows these notifications to be *pinned* like "sticky" announcements on a notice-board or forum, rather than the blink-and-you-miss-it behavior of events, removing the timing-sensitivity which can make the event-based representation of these states inconvenient to use or unreliable.

 ## Why not?